-In the operation of a website, a clear and convenient navigation menu is the key to user experience and an important basis for search engines to understand the website structure.
-AnQiCMS (AnQi Content Management System) provides powerful navigation management functions, as well as template tagsnavListIt is the core tool for building these hierarchical navigation menus on the front end.
+In website operation, a clear and convenient navigation menu is the key to user experience, as well as an important basis for search engines to understand the structure of the website.
+AnQiCMS (AnQiCMS) provides powerful navigation management functions, as well as template tagsnavListIt is the core tool for building these hierarchical navigation menus on the front-end.

-UsenavListThe basic structure of tags is as follows:{% navList navs %}...{% endnavList %}Here,navsis the variable name you specify for this set of navigation data, you can name it according to your preference.mainNav/footerLinksetc., as long as it remains consistent in the subsequent code.
+UsenavListThe basic structure of the tag is as follows:{% navList navs %}...{% endnavList %}.
+Here,navsis the variable name you specify for this set of navigation data, you can name it according to your own preferencemainNav/footerLinksetc., as long as it is consistent in the subsequent code.

-navListThe label accepts two main parameters:
+navListThe tag accepts two main parameters:

-InforIn the loop, each navigation item (usually named itemAll of them contain the various information required to build the menu:
+InforIn the loop, each navigation item (usually nameditem)They contain all the information needed to build the menu:

-Build the basic level navigation menu.
+Build the basic level navigation menu

 {% navList navs %}